Hefezopf/Java-CalculateDistanceOfPoints/README.md

 ## Travis

-Each commit will result in a travis build and is tested by travis-ci.com
+Each commit to GitHub will result in a automated online travis CI/CD build.

 https://travis-ci.com/github/Hefezopf/Java-CalculateDistanceOfPoints